-Ever since we moved back to Tennessee four years ago, SVV’s and my travel style has evolved.
+Ever since we moved back to Tennessee, SVV’s and my travel style has evolved.
 Gone are the days when I was an elite member of three different airline alliances; now, the majority of my state-hopping is done by car—and I prefer it that way.
-After all, road trips are way more fun.
+After all, road trips are way more fun, and Southern fall road trips are basically the best.
 Wouldn’t you agree?

 Being a control freak, I get a certain sense of pleasure out of charting my own course; plus, you get to skip the hassle of airports, TSA, delays, and cancellations and just go.
 With Tennessee bordered by eight states, it’s easier than ever for me to gas up the tank and go on a whim.
 In September, SVV, Ella and I buzzed over to Barnsley Gardens for a wedding.
 Earlier this month prior to my European sojourn, I zipped back down to the mountains of northern Georgia just for the night to see my five-year-old bud Mayhem (and her parents).